-A SHORTENED STATUTORY PE-RIOD FOR RESPONSE TO SUCH ACTION IS SET TO EXPIRE TWO MONTHS FROM THE DATE OF THIS LETTER."
+SHORTENED STATUTORY PE-RIOD FOR RESPONSE TO SUCH ACTION IS SET TO EXPIRE TWO MONTHS FROM THE DATE OF THIS LETTER."

-The winning party, if the prosecution of his case had not been closed, generally may be allowed additional and broader claims to the common patentable subject matter.
+If the prosecution of the winning party's case had not been closed, the winning party generally may be allowed additional and broader claims to the common patentable subject matter.
 (Note, however, In re Hoover Co., Etc., 1943 C.D.
-338; 57 USPQ 111; 30 CCPA 927.)
-The winning party of the interference is not denied anything he was in possession of prior to the interference, nor has he acquired any additional rights as a result of the interference.
-His case thus stands as it was prior to the interference.
+338, 57 USPQ 111, 30 CCPA 927.)
+The winning party of the interference is not denied anything he or she was in possession of prior to the interference, nor has he or she acquired any additional rights as a result of the interference.
+His or her case thus stands as it was prior to the interference.
 If the application was under final rejection as to some of its claims at the time the interference was formed, the institution of the interference acted to suspend, but not to vacate, the final rejection.
 After termination of the interference a letter is written the applicant, as in the case of any other action unanswered at the time the interference was instituted, setting a shortened period of two months within which to file an appeal or cancel the finally rejected claims.